johnnymetz/johnny-metz-blog/content/posts/use-subqueries-to-avoid-django-mistake.md

 The test passes!

 In conclusion, subqueries are a great mechanism for writing fast and complex queries.
-Check out Django's documentation [here](https://docs.djangoproject.com/en/dev/ref/models/expressions/#subquery-expressions) for more use cases.
+Check out Django's documentation [here](https://docs.djangoproject.com/en/dev/ref/models/expressions/#subquery-expressions) for more examples.